isar/hive/README.md

 ### 📦 Opening Boxes

-Initiating your journey with Hive begins with opening your first box.
+Your journey with Hive begins with opening your first box.
 Trust me, it's unbee-lievably easy:

 ```dart
 final box = Hive.box(name: 'myBox');
 ```

-When you call `Hive.box(name: 'myBox')` for the first time with a given name, Hive will create a new box.
+When you call `Hive.box(name: 'myBox')` for the first time with a given name, Hive will craft a new box for you.
 If you call it again with the same name, Hive will return the already existing box.
 You can also use `Hive.box()` without a name.
 In this case, Hive will return the default box.

 There are optional parameters you can pass to `Hive.box()`: